 When after a hard battle, a group of Vikings got back on their ship with their horn helmets and shields all dented and banged up, they decided that they deserved their favourite dish to help regain their strength – pancakes!
 As they didn’t have any frying pans and modern utensils at that time, they took their shields, greased them and pour the batter on them over the fire.
 And guess what? Æbleskiver were born. (…)

-What are your favourite Christmas specialties?
+What are your favourite Christmas specialities?
 Where do they come from?

 Other Danish recipes?
 This way.